 The original email account can be set either to also collect emails while forwarding is switched on, or not to collect any emails.

-If you always forward emails to another account, disable the first email account's mailbox to minimise your hosting costs.
+If you always forward emails to another account, disable the forwarding account's mailbox.

 An alias is another option for managing emails.

 With aliasing, there is only one email account but it has several names: eg